 One of the things aspiring plus-size models should keep in mind is that there are always exceptions to the rule in the fashion industry.
 Each client has their own respective ideas of sizes and as a models, you must learn to adapt to this.
 So, the best way to maintain your availability for modeling jobs is to keep yourself healthy and in your best shape.
 At the end of the day, no matter what your size may be, you will always still be a model.

 The journey to becoming a model is not a smooth one.
 However, there will always be advice and tips that will work as your guide.
-The important thing to remember though is that it takes passion and drive to make it into the business as a plus-size model.
+The important thing to remember though is that it takes passion and drive to make it into the business plus-size modeling.